Residency Directors Forum 2018

 Podiatry Insurance Company of America (PICA)

-is Like a Box of Chocolates
+Is Like a Box of Chocolates

 Yoho, DPM, FACFAS, dean, Des Moines University of Podiatric Medicine

-discuss the effect on residencies and what needs to be done to maintain an
+This presentation discussed how admission benchmarks of entering students fluctuate with the number of applicants to podiatric medical school, the effect on residencies and what needs to be done to maintain an

-appropriate applicant pool to the colleges, with residencies being the handoff
+appropriate applicant pool to the colleges.

-to the Future: Mentoring through the DPM Mentors Network
+to the Future: Mentoring Through the DPM Mentors Network